Differential item functioning via robust scaling: The R-DIF Procedure

 Note that the other gradient elements are equal to zero.
 Thus the ``null variance'' of $Y_i$ can be written as a function of $\theta$, say $\tau_i = \tau_i(\theta)$, with Equations \e{delta2} and \e{grad} leading to the explicit expression

 The foregoing results provide a key idea behind this paper: The asymptotic null distribution of $Y_i$ can be obtained by using $\theta$ in place of $Y_i$.
 Indeed, when comparing the R-DIF procedure to previous work on robust scaling \cite[e.g.,][]{Stocking1983, He2013, Wang2022}, the substitution in the second line of Equation \e{grad} is perhaps the crucial difference.
-To anticipate Theorem 2 below, treating $\tau_i$ as a function of $\theta$ leads directly to a proof that the R-DIF procedure has a breakdown point of 1/2.
+To anticipate Theorem 2 below, treating $\tau_i$ as a function of $\theta$ allows for the R-DIF procedure to achieve a FSBP of 1/2.
 In practice, this means that we can obtain a reasonable estimate of the null distribution of $Y_i$, so long as fewer than one-half of the items exhibit DIF.